Coventry voters reject elected mayor plans

 BBC political reporter Sian Grzeszczyk says there were cheers in the hall as the mayoral result was declared at about 03:30 BST.

-Coventry businessman Joe Elliott, who led the city's 'No' campaign, believed voter apathy, coupled with the result, had "provided a huge answer to the requests for mayors in this country".'No crowing'
+Coventry businessman Joe Elliott, who led the city's 'No' campaign, believed voter apathy, coupled with the result, had "provided a huge answer to the requests for mayors in this country".

 Mr Elliott said: "I like discussion and I like democracy.